A Volume of Fluid Method for Three Dimensional Direct Numerical Simulations of Immiscible Droplet Collisions

-As the literature overview shows, there are already some studies on the collision of droplets of immiscible liquids, but not to the extent of the collision of identical liquids.
+As the literature overview shows, there are some studies on the collision of droplets of immiscible liquids, but not to the extent of the droplet collisions of identical liquids.
 Therefore, many questions are still open, e.g., the influence of partial wetting on the separation regime boundaries.
-Furthermore, no comprehensive picture for fully wetting liquids exists so far, especially with regard to the development of the collision complex for asymmetric arrangements, i.e., for off-center collisions, and various combinations of substances.
-Fully three-dimensional numerical investigations with high resolution are required here to provide information about the local three-dimensional flow field and the triple line movement. \\ The development of a numerical method for the simulation of immiscible liquid interaction in a gaseous environment, its implementation in an existing multi-phase flow simulation program, and its validation was the first objective of the present study.
-The program of our choice is Free Surface 3D (FS3D) \cite{Eisenschmidt2016, Rieber2004}; it employs the VOF method and solves the incompressible Navier-Stokes equations in an one-field formulation \cite{Hirt1981}.
+Furthermore, no comprehensive picture of fully wetting liquids exists, especially concerning the development of the collision complex for asymmetric arrangements, i.e., for off-center collisions, and various combinations of substances.
+Fully three dimensional numerical investigations with high resolution are required here to provide information about the local three dimensional flow field and the triple line movement. \\ The development of a numerical method for the simulation of immiscible liquid interaction in a gaseous environment, its implementation in an existing multi-phase flow simulation program, and its validation was the first objective of the present study.
+The program of our choice is Free Surface 3D (FS3D) \citep{Eisenschmidt2016, Rieber2004}; it employs the VOF method and solves the incompressible Navier-Stokes equations in an one-field formulation by \citet{Hirt1981}.
 FS3D is suitable for performant DNS of multi-phase flows with large topology changes like merging or separation of colliding droplets.
 A Piecewise Linear Interface Calculation (PLIC) by \citet{Youngs1982} is applied to maintain a sharp interface in the two-phase framework.
 This framework is now extended to handle three immiscible phases including triple line motion and thin films.
-Different models and ideas for two- and three-phase flow available in literature are combined and extended to achieve this and to overcome various challenges arising from the introduction of a second disperse immiscible liquid to the VOF method. \\ An interface reconstruction and advection for three immiscible phases is one of them. \citet{Benson2002} formulated a great need for methods which enable a topology capturing multi-material reconstruction beyond the layered "onion skin" model.
+Different models and ideas for two- and three-phase flow available in the literature are combined and extended to achieve this and to overcome various challenges arising from the introduction of a second disperse immiscible liquid to the VOF method. \\ An interface reconstruction and advection for three immiscible phases were two of those challenges. \citet{Benson2002} formulated a great need for methods which enable a topology capturing multi-material reconstruction beyond the layered "onion skin" model.